Podcast: Play in new window | Download | Embed

 As Diane asked her close friends and acquaintances about her Mother, she heard many interesting stories about her.
 Some she had forgotten, others told from a different perspective.
 It had the makings of a fascinating story, all set in the 70’s environment.

 Yet, the decision to write the story did not come easily.
 After all, who would want to paint their mother in a negative light, much less turn it into a book and publish it?

 But once she started to write it, there was no going back.
 Though she had to rewrite some parts as she was learning new information about her Mother, Diane wanted to share these details with her readers.
-Because it’s one thing to share this fantastic story, she also enjoys the readers to know why her mother felt it was necessary.
+Because it’s one thing to share this fantastic story, she also enjoys the readers knowing why her mother felt it was necessary.